pekelund-dev/codex-test/docs/cloud-run-deployment.md

 - **Domain mapping pending**: Check Porkbun DNS records; ensure CNAME/A records match Cloud Run instructions and no conflicting records exist.
 - **Cold starts or latency issues**: Increase min instances or adjust concurrency.
 - **Build failures**: Inspect Cloud Build logs; confirm Dockerfile path and environment variables.
+- **Frequent 404s from `APIs-Google` with `__GCP_CloudEventsMode=GCS_NOTIFICATION`**: Cloud Storage periodically verifies that the push endpoint attached to your bucket is reachable.
+Google sends a handshake request to the service URL root (`/`) with that query parameter and expects any `2xx` response.
+The receipt processor now accepts the handshake, but you will still see the calls in access logs.
+They are normal and do not indicate user traffic or configuration errors.

 For advanced setups (CI/CD, multiple services, staging environments), extend these instructions with additional automation, Terraform, or Cloud Deploy pipelines.